dashvlas/awesome-ios-interview/Resources/English.md

 }
 ```

-## Different ways to specify the layout of elements
+## Ways of specifing the layout of elements

 Here are a few common ways to specify the layout of elements in a UIView: